-One November several years ago, I was attending a conference in downtown Atlanta, Georgia.
+One November many years ago, I was attending a conference in downtown Atlanta, Georgia.
 It was late in the afternoon on Sunday.
 I had bowed out of a couple of sessions to finish some paperwork in my hotel room.
-Time slipped away from me and when I finally took to the streets to find a place to eat, I found that the only thing open late on a Sunday was a McDonald's.
+Time slipped away from me and when I finally took to the streets to find a place to eat, I found that the only thing open late on a Sunday was a MacDonald's.
 Fast food is not at the top of my list in reference to bill of fare, but it was going to have to do.

 As I approached the entrance to the restaurant, a young man, who was obviously homeless, approached me asking if I would give him money for something to eat.
 A police officer stepped in to keep him from bothering me.
 I told the officer that I very much appreciated him doing his job, but that it was OK; I would talk to the young man.

 Instead of giving him the money, I offered to buy him dinner.
 So we took our place in line and when we reached the counter we both ordered our meals.
 As we left the counter with our respective trays in hand, he looked somewhat watchful, seeing where I was going to sit, and then he started to walk away to sit somewhere else.
 I invited him to join me and with a look of surprise on his face, he accepted.

 I must say, that in one sense, it was very difficult to enjoy my meal.
 As a homeless man, he had not bathed in quite a while and the taste of my food was laced with the smell of foul body odor.
 But in another sense, it was one of the most profound moments of my life that completely changed my perspective on the nature of Christian mission.